 Some of the roads did charge a toll.
 We got a Via Verde device in our rental car so we could go through the fast lane on the Portugal toll roads and it would get automatically billed to my credit card.
-I would definitely recommend getting the Via Verde pass as some of the toll roads in Portugal only accept electronic methods of payment.
+If you plan on driving, be sure to get the Via Verde pass as some of the toll roads in Portugal only accept electronic methods of payment.

 Our Portugal Road Trip Itinerary

-I should also mention that you do not need a car for Lisbon or Sintra.
+I should also mention that, if you plan a trip to Portugal, you do not need a car for Lisbon or Sintra.
 While driving in Lisbon was easy, I am not sure how easy it would be to park there.
-We picked up the car after finishing visiting Lisbon and Sintra.
-Really, you don’t need a car in Porto either.
+We picked up the car after we visited Lisbon and Sintra.
+You don’t need a car in Porto either.
 Driving in Porto was actually pretty stressful with the narrow roads, traffic, and lots of construction; however, you would miss the stops between Lisbon and Porto if you just took a bus or train.